OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - DEMS9 says the local government is in a holding pattern on open data, because departments need to catch up and understand why they're publishing, as well as how to publicize their open data.
 (Libraries are particularly helpful in educating agencies about the importance and benefits of working openly, DEMS9 said.)
 The area could benefit from community conversations that identify the most meaningful data to the public, DEMS9 said.
 - The EWU Community Indicators project chooses data based on focus groups with community leaders, and is a must-study case for data publishing.
 - If locals see open data that's meaningful to them, this will boost enthusiasm for using and learning more about open data, DEMS8 said.
+- Library staff spent a while thinking about what data would be useful and interesting to the public, ND5 said.

 ### The library as trusted adviser to government open-data publishers recognizes the library's unique expertise in technology, user experience, using data to demonstrate value.
 - DEMS2 was cheered that city IT identified the library as a valuable expert on user experience.
 DEMS2a noted that libraries are experienced in using data to demonstrate value.
 DEMS2b commented on how libraries can help other agencies appreciate the benefits of working openly and being open about information (instead of trying to hide potential problems).
 - DEMS5 affirmed all of these factors behind library expertise.
 - DEMS9: The library is a "friendlier" adviser than someone from the city's IT department, DEMS9 said.
 The library is all about information, and doesn't have an ulterior motive in advising people about the best information practices, DEMS9 said.
--  Can see an advisory role for the library eventually, because of these areas of expertise, ND1, ND2.
+-  Can see an advisory role for the library eventually, because of these areas of expertise, ND1, ND2, ND5 (although no such partnership now)
 #### ...Or, the library is challenged by relationships with government/community leaders.
 - The library has "an uphill battle" being valued by other city leaders, DEMS#3.
 Many city residents are relatively affluent but the local government isn't well funded.
 The library staff and budget is unlikely to grow in the next five year.
 - The library needs to rebuild relationships with government and community leadership, ND4.
 Data actually helps with this effort, since it allows the library to better demonstrate its value (ND4).